Frequently Asked Questions

 We recommend a minimum of 3 folds (aka “rolls”) to properly seal a roll-top dry pack or duffle.
 For an optimal seal:

-- a.
-Make sure the stiff sealing strips are wrinkle-free.
+- Make sure the stiff sealing strips are wrinkle-free.
 Close the pack/duffle so that the sealing strips are pressed together

-- b.
-While holding strips together, push down to “burp” out trapped air.
+- While holding strips together, push down to “burp” out trapped air.
 Once trapped air has been “burped” out, tightly fold the top over several times so that the roll-top closure has been folded at least 3 times

 Are the listed dimensions for roll-top dry packs and duffles measured rolled or unrolled?